dhis2-metadata/EPR_RRT/docs/epr_rrt-design.md

 - Combine and report key information as in Employment status, Language, Academic background example and Licence status
 - Highlight significant information as the licence expired VS valid according to the **date of expiry** assigned on the Education and professional experience stage

-In case the RRT manager will need to consult any attachment that are presents in the **Education and professional experience** stage, can simply open the stage and download them
+In case the RRT manager will need to consult any attachment that are presents in the **Education and professional experience** stage, can simply open the stage and download them.

 ![Attachment consultation](resources/image/RRT_008.gif)